Documentation

 Scope of support

-Radiant Media Player supports progressive download in MP4 (H.264/AAC) & WebM (VP9/opus) containers to HTML5 video and M4A (AAC), MP3 or OGG (opus) containers to HTML5 audio.
+Radiant Media Player supports progressive download in MP4 & WebM containers to HTML5 video and M4A, MP3 or OGG containers to HTML5 audio.
+For video streaming in MP4 container, the player expects H.264 video and AAC-LC audio.
+For video streaming in WebM container, the player expects vp9 video and Opus audio.
 We also support more modern codecs with progressive download - see the Multi-codecs support section.
 For audio-only streaming please refer to our audio-only documentation page.

-When using progressive download the fetching of media content is completely left to the browser.
+When using progressive download the fetching of media content is completely left to the device.
 Progressive download is only available for on-demand media content delivery.
-In order to maximise compatibility across devices it is recommended to provide both a MP4 and a WebM rendition for your content.

 Supported environments